vscaperrotta/converto-chrome-extension/README.md

 <br />
 <br />

-**Web Calc** is a Google Chrome extension for serv to devs a few functionalities to fast calc rem/px/em/point units.
+**Converto** is a Google Chrome extension for serv to devs a few functionalities to fast calc rem/px/em/point units.

 ![Web Calc Screenshot](assets/screenshot.png)